Junior Achievement of Greater St. Louis LEADERSHIP

 Lori Jacob – President/CEO

 Lori Jacob began her career with Junior Achievement in 1987.
 Since then, she has served in many roles, including various positions within the Marketing, Education, Development, and Operation departments.
 Ms. Jacob currently serves on Junior Achievement USA's Pension Management Committee, Diversity and Inclusion Council, and their Research and Development Alignment Team.
 Lori was the recipient of Junior Achievement USA's highest honor in July 2015 receiving the Charles R. Hook Award.
 In 2009, she won Junior Achievement's Karl Flemke Pioneer Achievement Award and was recognized for local JA accomplishments by the House of Representatives in the Congressional Record.
-Under Jacob's leadership, JASTL reached 149,111 students last year on a $3.3 million budget, making her operation the 6th largest in the Nation (out of 115).
-Over the years, she formed district operations and expanded JASTL's territory to 49 counties in Missouri, and 19 counties in southwestern Illinois.
+Under Jacob's leadership, JASTL reached 166,001 students last year on a $4.2 million budget, making her operation the 4th largest in the Nation (out of 107).
+Over the years, she formed district operations and expanded JASTL's territory to 49 counties in Missouri, 24 in Illinois, and 5 in Indiana.
 She led JASTL to become a national three-time winner of JA's most prestigious funding award - MetLife Entrepreneurial Award, which was earned in 2002, 2004, and 2009.
-JASTL has received JA USA's highest operational award for the past nine consecutive years, in recognition of student growth, fiscal stability, and organizational leadership.
+JASTL has received JA USA's highest operational award for the past twelve consecutive years, in recognition of student growth, fiscal stability, and organizational leadership.
 In 2014, JA received the Excellence in Community Development Award, and JA USA's National Peak Performance Award.
 Jacob recognizes all of the operational achievements through her team.